Last Updated on

 7. Track Debt

-While setting up my budget I soon found out that I had some credit card debt that I needed to pay off first since it was the smallest amount.
-I took a day and wrote down all my debt so that I could see it on paper.
-I then organized the debt from smallest to largest and started paying down the smallest debts first.
-In my case, it was my last credit card of $4,200.
+While setting up my budget, I soon found out that I had some credit card debt that I needed to pay off first since it was the smallest amount.
+I took a day to write down all my debt so that I could see it on paper.

 8. Track Savings